jqnatividad/qsv/README.md

 CSV data.
 This one only took 5 seconds.)

-So it seems that most cities do not have a population count associated with them at all.
-No matter—we can adjust our previous command so that it only shows rows with a population count:
+So it seems that most cities do not have a population count associated with them at all (3,125,978 to be exact).
+No matter — we can adjust our previous command so that it only shows rows with a population count:

 ```bash
 $ qsv search -s Population '[0-9]' worldcitiespop.csv \